menu title

 • Technical assistance

-This two-day educational program is a prison-based preceptorship for health care providers working in corrections.
-Preceptees will observe and work with an HIV expert preceptor in a Washington State prison for one day and then spend one day in a large urban HIV clinic.
-Preceptorships will be designed to meet the specific needs of individual trainees based on their current level of experience and practice settings.
-Preceptors will focus on the care and treatment patients with HIV infection within the context of a comprehensive, continuum of care model.
-A combination of didactic and experiential instruction will include: HIV risk assessment, HIV testing strategies, diagnosis of primary HIV and opportunistic infections, therapeutic interventions (i.e., drug treatment regimens including managing side effects, salvage therapies, and adherence strategies), release planning, treatment as prevention, and confidentiality.
-Instruction will also include strategies for effectively addressing patients' psychosocial needs related to mental health and substance use disorders.
-Preceptees will observe at least four workups with patients being treated for HIV infection.
+This two-day educational program is a prison-based preceptorship for health care providers during which they will observe and work with an HIV expert preceptor.
+Preceptorships will be designed to meet the specific needs of individual trainees based on current levels of experience and practice settings.
+Preceptors will focus on the care and treatment of patients with HIV within the context of a comprehensive, continuum of care model.
+A combination of didactic and experiential instruction will include HIV risk assessment, diagnosis of primary HIV and opportunistic infections, therapeutic interventions (i.e., medication regimens, including managing side effects, salvage therapies, and adherence strategies), and treatment as prevention.
+Instruction will also include strategies for effectively addressing patients’ psychosocial needs related to mental health and substance use disorders and social support.
+Participants (preceptees) will accompany the preceptor to observe at least four work-ups with patients being treated for HIVThe preceptorship will include time in both prison and community clinic settings.

 Corrections Resources